Ordering

 Five hat racks #

-This is the idea that, given a set of objects, there are only 5 ways to logically order them.
-Consider all the athletes at the most recent Olympics, for instance.
+This expresses the idea that, given a set of objects, there are only 5 ways to logically order them.
+Consider athletes at a event (maybe the Olympics), for instance.
 The 5 ways we can organize them are:

-Categorically.
-We could arrange them by some sort of category.
+5. Categorically.
+We could arrange them by some sort of non-quantitative property..
 Perhaps male and female, or by the type of medal they won, or by the country of origin.

 Now, spend some time trying to think of other ways that you could organize the athletes, and for each one you arrive at, ask if this arrangement falls within one of the 5 hat racks.
 You will almost invariably find out that they do.
-Almost.
+Almost (see below).

 Five hat racks in Data visualization #

 This data visualization has all the information we might want, but it does not make it easy to find any particular set of data or trend.
-So, we can consider what we might be interested in, and re-order the bars in response.
+So, we can consider what we might be interested in seeing, and re-order the bars in response.

 Chronological #